 Download the Four-Week Food Prep Plan and use it in your classroom or home.
 Each week has a different theme and contains five different types of food preparation activities planned for you including a shopping list and space for notes in PDF form.
 I also share my favorite resources, links, and inspiration to save you time preparing your next set of food prep activities.

-Download Carly’s daily foreschool school rhythm detailed description.
+Download Carly’s daily forest school rhythm detailed description.

-Carly is an accredited Nature Pedagogue with the International Association of Nature Pedagogy, and she delivers practical sessions to inspire and encourage adults to learn in, with and from nature alongside children.
-Carly is an also environmental advocate with 14 years experience in the non-government, community and education sectors.
+Carly is an accredited Nature Pedagogue with the International Association of Nature Pedagogy, and she delivers practical sessions to inspire and encourage adults to learn in, with, and from nature alongside children.
+Carly is an also environmental advocate with 14 years of experience in the non-government, community, and education sectors.

 About this course